mieshalannair/toothless/README.md

 ## How to run app locally

+### Using docker-compose

 - Make sure you have installed docker on your machine
 - Run `docker-compose up`
+- Angular app will be running on http://localhost:4200/ and api will be running on http://localhost:3333/api

+### Using node

+- run` nvm use` is you have [nvm](https://github.com/nvm-sh/nvm) on your machine or use node version `17`
+- run `npm start` to start the frontend app
+- run `npm run start api` to start the backend app
 - Angular app will be running on http://localhost:4200/ and api will be running on http://localhost:3333/api

 ---